Aniell4/dslib/README.md

 C.SetAvatar(URL) # Changes the Client Token Profile Picture to the Specified Photo URL

 C.SetAvatar(FileObject) # Changes the Client Token Profile Picture to the Specified Bytes FileObject

+C.SetAboutMe("Text") # Changes the Client Token About Me

+C.SetHypesquad(1) # Changes the Client Token Hypesquad (Accepts Values from 1 to 3)
 ```